-So, about this quality bit, let me point you to our ancestors - the Stone Age ones.
-I do hope I'm not mentioning Skara Brae too often.
-(Remember?
-The preserved Neolithic village in Orkney.)
-But as you peer down into their subterranean houses and their long-vanished lives you can see, amongst the stone furniture, slabs set into the sandy floors.
+So, about this quality bit, let me point you to our ancestors – the Stone Age ones.
+At Skara Brae, the preserved Neolithic village in Orkney, you peer down into the subterranean houses of these ancient folk and you can see, amongst the stone furniture, slabs set into the sandy floors.
 These take the form of rectangular tanks.

 Personally, I’ve always thought that these might be the earliest examples of flat-pack, self-assembly furniture – after all, IKEA started in these northern, Scandinavian places.
 But no – there are those who believe that these ‘tanks’ were for holding shellfish, to keep them fresh.
 (Neolithic man enters, flings down a neatly-skewered sabre-toothed tiger and grunts in a way that suggests that a couple of scallops flash-fried and served on those wee squares of black pudding would be great after the exertions of the hunt….)

 Actually, aside from the Flintstones-like scene, as well as being gourmet consumers of bivalves, apparently, these early folk were also farmers and herdsmen with a quite wide ranging choice of Scotland food.
 Probably they grew bere, an early form of barley, and made bannocks – primitive oat cookies.
 No doubt these had a taste not unlike the nutty flavour of the bere-bannocks still made on Orkney today – an authentic link to ancient traditions with which many of Scotland’s foodstuffs are associated.

 Oat cuisine – the traditional ingredient in Scottish cooking